When I tell you that you will want to eat these vegetarian hummus wraps every day, I am not lying! They make the perfect healthy lunch or dinner!

 - pretty cheap

 - good for meal prep too

 Vegetarian Hummus Wraps Ingredients

-- hummus – either store-bought or make your favorite recipe
+- hummus – either store-bought or make your favorite recipe (this is my favorite)

 - spiced chickpeas – with cumin, chili powder, garlic and paprika